INBRIJA Savings Programs

 No-cost medication to patients who meet specific program eligibility requirements

-Please note, restrictions and maximum benefits apply to Merz’s co-pay assistance program, including monthly and yearly maximums.
-For more information, call 1-888-887-3447.
+*Please note, restrictions and maximum benefits apply to Merz’s co-pay assistance program, including monthly and yearly maximums.
+For more information, call 1-833-462-7452.
 Merz may modify these maximums or discontinue the program at any time.
 In this case, any change to what commercial patients are required to pay will be communicated to patients by their specialty pharmacy.
 The actual amount patients have to pay will vary depending upon these maximums and their insurance benefit.
+See Full Terms and Conditions

 INBRIJA® Indication